a-donati/SortedStackProject/README.md

 To compile the program, follow these steps:

 1. Open your command line interface.
-2. Navigate to the `sortedstack` directory where the Java files are located, in this case within `donati4`.
+2. Navigate to the `sortedstack` directory where the Java files are located, in this case within `SortedStackProject`.
 3. Run the following command to compile all files:
 `javac *.java`